 Prof Fergus McNeill

-Fergus McNeill is Professor of Criminology & Social Work at the University of Glasgow.
+Fergus McNeill is Professor of Criminology and Social Work at the University of Glasgow where he works in the Scottish Centre for Crime and Justice Research and in Sociology.
 Prior to becoming an academic in 1998, Fergus worked for a number of years in residential drug rehabilitation and as a criminal justice social worker.
-He teaches on undergraduate and postgraduate courses in criminology, social work and sociology.